11am CT - Early Childhood Nutrition

 - Innovation and growth opportunities for food & beverage and supplements brands

-The session continues with a fireside chat between Sarah Smith-Simpson , Principal Scientist, Child Development and Feeding, Nestlé Gerber and FoodNavigator-USA’s deputy editor Elizabeth Crawford on Filling in the blanks – Helping parents decode nutrition guidance & provide a balanced diet
+The session continued with a fireside chat between Sarah Smith-Simpson , Principal Scientist, Child Development and Feeding, Nestlé Gerber and FoodNavigator-USA’s deputy editor Elizabeth Crawford on Filling in the blanks – Helping parents decode nutrition guidance & provide a balanced diet

 New parents are inundated with information about what they should and shouldn’t feed their children – but not all of it is easily digestible or reliable.
 So, where can parents turn for trusted, accurate information?
 And how can they consistently meet their children’s nutritional needs given all the competing priorities they must balance?

 Research shows that the diet of pregnant women and children under the age of 2 years can have a powerful impact on children’s brain development and future health.
 But fully seizing this opportunity will require public health advocates, food manufacturers and caregivers to work together.
-In this panel we dive into the details of 2020 Dietary Guidelines for Americans, which for the first time included recommendations for the first 1,000 days of life, and recommendations for introducing potential allergens early with the hope of staving off reactions later in the life.
+In this panel we dived into the details of 2020 Dietary Guidelines for Americans, which for the first time included recommendations for the first 1,000 days of life, and recommendations for introducing potential allergens early with the hope of staving off reactions later in the life.
 Registered dietitians, medical experts and leaders in the infant formula and baby & toddler food segments breakdown what is in the guidance and what it takes to meet the new standards.
-They also share how they are pushing the food industry forward to ensure healthy future generations.
+They also shared how they are pushing the food industry forward to ensure healthy future generations.

 - Katina Langley, MS, RDN, Registered Dietitian/ Medical Science Liaison, Reckitt / Mead Johnson Nutrition